 If you already ate it

-If you already had smoked salmon and chilled seafood during pregnancy, one serving does not automatically mean something bad happened.
-Write down the brand or restaurant, time eaten, amount, temperature, storage clue, and the exact detail that made the food uncertain.
-If the food was packaged, check recall information and keep the package details until you feel confident no follow-up is needed.
+If you already had smoked salmon while pregnant, one serving does not automatically mean something bad happened.
+Write down the brand or restaurant, time eaten, amount, whether it was cold or heated, and any package details.
+If the food was packaged, check recall information.

-Call your clinician or local advice line if fever, vomiting, diarrhea, dehydration, severe cramps, or flu-like illness after refrigerated smoked seafood appears, or if the exposure involved a recalled food.
+Call your clinician or local advice line if fever, vomiting, diarrhea, dehydration, severe cramps, stiff neck, confusion, loss of balance, or flu-like illness appears, or if the exposure involved a recalled food.
 If you feel well, the most useful next step is usually to avoid the unclear version next time and choose the safer preparation.

 Write down